openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-The back or forward operation is invalid.
+Invalid back or forward operation.

 **Possible Causes**

-1. The browsing history has been cleared.
+1. Browsing history has been cleared.
 2. There is no corresponding browsing operation for forward or backward navigation.

 **Resolution Steps**

-1. Check if `clearHistory` was called.
+1. Check if clearHistory was called.
-2. Verify if there are corresponding webpage navigations in the actual operation.
+2. Verify if there are corresponding webpage jumps in the actual browsing operations.

-## 17100008 Deleting a Non-existent JavaScriptProxy
+## 17100008 Deleting Non-existent JavaScriptProxy

 **Error Message**